 There's no shortage of companies offering website management for £30 or £40 a month, and we completely understand why that's tempting.
 But here's the thing: at that price point, the numbers don't work for providing a genuine service.
 What you're actually getting is automated software updates (which a plugin can do for free), shared hosting on an overcrowded server, and a ticketing system instead of a real person you can call when something goes wrong.

-We've inherited a lot of websites over the years from businesses that started with the cheapest option and ended up paying more in the long run.
+We've inherited a lot of websites over the years from businesses who started with the cheapest option and ended up paying more in the long run.
 The most common scenarios are a hacked site that wasn't properly secured, a site that stopped working after an untested update, or (the one that really makes us wince) a site that was never backed up at all and had to be rebuilt from scratch.

 The question isn't really "what does website management cost?"
-It's "What does it cost if I don't manage my website properly?"
+It's "what does it cost if I don't manage my website properly?"
 For most businesses, the answer to the second question is a lot more than the answer to the first.
-We wrote a whole post about whether you actually need website management, which goes into this in more detail if you're still on the fence.
+We wrote a whole post about whether you actually need website management which goes into this in more detail, if you're still on the fence.

 How to compare quotes without going mad

-If you're getting quotes from a few agencies (and you should be, two or three is plenty), the challenge is that they'll all describe their services differently, which makes it hard to compare like for like.
+If you're getting quotes from a few agencies (and you should be, two or three is plenty) the challenge is that they'll all describe their services differently, which makes it hard to compare like for like.
 Here's what we'd suggest looking at.

 First, check what's actually included in the monthly fee versus what gets charged extra.
 Some agencies include hosting, others charge it separately.
 Some include a set number of development hours, others charge by the hour on top of the retainer.
 Neither approach is wrong, but you need to understand the full picture before you can compare costs fairly.
+Our explainer on how digital marketing retainers work is worth a read if the retainer model is new to you.

 Second, ask who you'll actually be talking to.
 A dedicated account manager who knows your business is worth paying more for than a shared support queue where you get whoever's free.
-When something goes wrong with your website (and at some point, something will), you want to pick up the phone and speak to someone who already understands your setup.
+When something goes wrong with your website (and at some point, something will) you want to pick up the phone and speak to someone who already understands your setup.

 Third, look at their track record.
 How long have they been doing this?
 Can they put you in touch with existing clients?
 We've always been happy for prospects to speak to our current clients before signing up, and any agency worth working with should be willing to do the same.
 If they won't, ask yourself why.